Weaving Hope Collection

 In 2006, the knapsack was voted as the Arhuaco cultural symbol of Colombia.
 The bags usually carry indigenous drawings or representations of animals and other objects of their cosmology.
 Each design identifies different families and their sub-culture.

-Both fique and wool fibers are dyed with natural pigments by means of a boiling process, fiber is then wound and then woven by the local artisans using different color threads.
+Both fique and wool fibers are dyed with natural pigments by means of a boiling process.
+The fiber is then wound and then woven by the local artisans using different color threads.

 Leave a comment